BjornNyberg/NetworkGT/README.md

 # NetworkGT
 The NetworkGT (Network Geometry and Topology) Toolbox is a set of tools designed for the geometric and topological analysis of fracture networks.

 The toolbox is available as a plugin for QGIS 3.4 > under the GNU General Public License V3.
-Please refer to the wiki at https://github.com/BjornNyberg/NetworkGT/wiki for installation and workflow.
+Please refer to the [wiki](https://github.com/BjornNyberg/NetworkGT/wiki) for installation, workflow and user guide.

 Current version - v0.1 (13.03.2018)